keningle/convener/README.md

 The system is being built on Django 1.5 and Django Rest Framework for the backend and AngularJS for the front-end.

+Additional documentation will come as I get further into development.
+If you would like to help out, submit a pull request or reach out to me on twitter [@ken_ingle](http://www.twitter.com/ken_ingle)

 # LICENSE

 The MIT License (MIT)